 In order to secure liquidity in the market the contra cyclic capital buffer has been released whereby the banks will be able to lend up to DKK 200 billion to businesses.
 Currently, the government will guarantee loans for an aggregated amount of DKK 1 billion to small and middle-sized companies.

-Business Interruption Insurances does not cover losses derived from the measures imposed by the public authorities with an aim to hamper the spread of covid-19
+Insurances against consequential loss does not cover losses derived from the measures imposed by the public authorities with an aim to hamper the spread of COVID-19.

 Redundancy due to bad financial performance